Nikolas Khamenia

-Nikolas Khamenia (born December 27, 2006) is an American college basketball player for the Duke Blue Devils of the Atlantic Coast Conference (ACC).
+Nikolas Khamenia (born December 27, 2006) is an American college basketball player for the UConn Huskies of the Big East Conference.
+He previously played for the Duke Blue Devils.

 Early life and high school

-Khamenia grew up North Hollywood, Los Angeles in and attended Harvard-Westlake School.
+Nikolas Khamenia grew up in North Hollywood, California and attended the Harvard-Westlake School in Studio City.
 He averaged 14.0 points, 7.2 rebounds, and 4.0 assists per game as a junior.
 Khamenia also plays for the Basketball Training Institute (BTI), an Amateur Athletic Union team, on the Puma Pro16 circuit.

 Khamenia is rated a consensus top-35 recruit in the 2025 recruiting class.
 He committed to play college basketball at Duke over offers from UCLA and Gonzaga.

+College career

+On April 8, 2026, Khamenia announced that he would be entering the transfer portal.
+On April 19, Khamenia transferred to play for the UConn Huskies.

 National team career

+Khamenia represented the United States 3x3 team in the 2024 FIBA 3x3 Under-18 World Cup and was named the World Cup MVP as he won a gold medal.
+He was teammates with Bo Ogden, Amir Jenkins and Kingston Flemings.

-Khamenia played for the United States under-18 basketball team at the 2024 FIBA Under-18 AmeriCup.
+Khamenia also represent the United States 5x5 team at the 2024 FIBA Under-18 AmeriCup in Argentina.
 He averaged 7.7 points, 6.3 rebounds, and 3.0 assists per game as the United States won the gold medal.
-Khamenia was also named to the United States men's national 3x3 team to play in the 2024 FIBA 3x3 U18 World Cup and was named the tournament's MVP as he won a second gold medal.
+He won his third gold medal with the 5x5 national team at the 2025 Under-19 World Cup in Switzerland.